 - Every [day] at [time], Cartoon Network/[adult swim] is building you a better cartoon show.
 We call it Toonami.

-- We will not be intimidated by criminal threats!
+- We won't be intimidated by criminal threats!

 - Also owned by Cartoon Network: "Boomerang: it's all coming back to you."

 - During its golden days, Cartoon Network itself was "The Best Place for Cartoons".